beyarkay/masters-thesis/src/03_lit_review.md

 hand.

-In the 1990s there were three main commercially available products: The DataGlove developed by VPL systems [@TODO], the PowerGlove developed Abrams Gentile Entertainment for Nintendo [@TODO], and the CyberGlove [@TODO].
+In the 1990s there were three main commercially available products: The DataGlove developed by VPL systems [@sturmanSurveyGlovebasedInput1994], the PowerGlove developed Abrams Gentile Entertainment for Nintendo [@sturmanSurveyGlovebasedInput1994], and the CyberGlove [@sturmanSurveyGlovebasedInput1994].
 These gloves were similar in nature, with some combination of flex sensors over the phalanges and accelerometers mounted on the back of the hands.

 The Utah/MIT Dexterous Hand and the associated Utah/MIT Dexterous HandMaster [@jacobsenUTAHDextrousHand1984; @jacobsenDesignUtahDextrous1986] was a complex